Penske Media Corporation: 2003–2011: Founding and early years of Penske Media

-Variety, Fairchild, and other acquisitions
+2011–2016: Variety, Fairchild, and other acquisitions

-Sometime in 2012, MMC re-branded itself.
-In October 2012, PMC purchased Variety Inc. including the weekly Variety magazine, Daily Variety, Variety.com, and all associated assets for a reported $25 million from Reed Elsevier.
-PMC received financial backing from the hedge fund, Third Point LLC.
+In 2012, MMC re-branded itself as Penske Media Corporation.
+In October 2012, PMC purchased Variety Inc., including the weekly Variety magazine, Daily Variety, Variety.com, and all associated assets, for a reported $25 million from Reed Elsevier.
+PMC received financial backing from hedge fund Third Point LLC.
 Some of PMC's early changes to Variety's business plan included eliminating the website's paywall, ceasing the printing of Daily Variety, and investing more in the digital platform, Variety.com.
-The paywall was taken down on March 1, 2013, and, after being published for 80 years, the last print edition of Daily Variety was issued on March 19, 2013, and a redesigned Variety magazine launched on March 26, 2013.
+The paywall was taken down on March 1, 2013, and, after 80 years of publication, the last print edition of Daily Variety was issued on March 19, 2013.
+A redesigned Variety magazine launched on March 26, 2013.

 In late 2014, PMC purchased Fairchild Fashion Media from Condé Nast for just under $100 million.
-Under the terms of the deal, PMC obtained ownership of Fairchild's print and digital media properties including WWD (Women's Wear Daily), Footwear News, Beauty Inc., and others.
-Condé Nast had previously in 2003 purchased the assets from Disney Corporation for over $650 million.
+Under the terms of the deal, PMC obtained ownership of Fairchild's print and digital media properties including Women's Wear Daily (WWD), Footwear News, Beauty Inc., and others.
+Condé Nast had purchased the assets from Disney Corporation in 2003 for over $650 million.
 Two of Fairchild's properties, Style.com and W, remained under Condé Nast's ownership.

-In June 2015, Penske Media Corporation formed a partnership with Shutterstock Inc. to compete with Getty Images in the categories of editorial images in the entertainment and fashion industries.
-Beginning in 2016, Shutterstock had an exclusive right and license to PMC's fashion and entertainment archives.
+In June 2015, Penske Media Corporation formed a partnership with Shutterstock to be the exclusive licensor of imagery from PMC's fashion and entertainment archives.
 The following month, PMC purchased Gold Derby, a data platform and website that utilizes user and professional predictions to predict the outcome and winners of global awards shows and events.
-In January 2016, PMC acquired independent film and television platform, Indiewire from SnagFilms, Inc. for an undisclosed amount of money.
-Michael Schneider the Editor-in-Chief of TV Guide joined Indiewire.com as Executive Editor shortly after the PMC acquisition, joining editorial leaders Anne Thompson, Eric Kohn, and editor Dana Harris.
+In January 2016, PMC acquired independent film and television publication IndieWire from SnagFilms, Inc. for an undisclosed amount of money.